mpv-player/mpv/DOCS/man/options.rst

     playback.
 For compatibility, ``--loop-file`` and ``--loop-file=yes`` are also accepted, and are the same as ``--loop-file=inf``.

-    The difference to ``--loop`` is that this doesn't loop the playlist, just the file itself.
+    The difference to ``--loop-playlist`` is that this doesn't loop the playlist, just the file itself.
 If the playlist contains only a single file, the difference between the two option is that this option performs a seek on loop, instead of reloading the file.

 ``--ab-loop-a=<time>``, ``--ab-loop-b=<time>``
     Set loop points.
 If playback passes the ``b`` timestamp, it will seek to